Registration: 8:00 - 8:30 am

 This activity offers a non-credit continuing education opportunity to construction contractors.
 It has not been approved in any state with mandatory continuing education.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire program.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

 Michael E. Ayers, Ph.D.

 Dr. Ayers recently developed pavement design guides for the City of Honolulu and North and South Carolina and is currently working in Belarus, Uganda and Ukraine developing pavement designs, specifications and concrete mix designs.
-He has extensive experience in the design and construction of unbound and stabilized base courses including cement treated bases, lean concrete bases and full-depth reclamation utilizing existing asphalt materials.
-Dr. Ayers recently completed development of the aggregates and Portland Cement concrete training modules for the Federal Highway Administration’s, Highway Materials Engineering course.
+He has extensive experience in the design and construction of unbound and stabilized base courses including cement-treated bases, lean concrete bases and full depth reclamation utilizing existing asphalt materials.
+Dr. Ayers recently completed development of the aggregates and Portland cement concrete training modules for the Federal Highway Administration’s Highway Materials Engineering course.
 He also serves as an expert witness on a variety of design and materials-related issues.
 Recently, under the direction of Dr. Ayers, GPC conducted the largest study to date using the MIT SCAN2 device to determine dowel bar locations on over 43 miles of interstate highway.

 Prior to founding GPC in January 2011, Dr. Ayers was the director of education for design and construction for the American Concrete Pavement Association (ACPA) in Rosemont, Illinois.
 He managed the contractor-based education and training program for ACPA and worked on a variety of projects for both the public and private sectors.
-He also served as a university professor, a division manager at ERES Consultants and a group leader at Applied Research Associates, Inc.
+He has also served as a university professor, a division manager at ERES Consultants and a group leader at Applied Research Associates, Inc.